Enoplomischus

 Enoplomischus is a genus of African jumping spiders that was first described by L. Giltay in 1931.
-As of June 2019, it contains only two species, found only in Africa: E. ghesquierei and E. spinosus.
 It has a large, spike-like process on its pedicel that probably mimics a similar spike present in the anterior part of the abdomen of Odontomachus ants after which these spiders seem to be modeled.

+Species

+As of January 2026, this genus includes three species: